Windboy

 Hmmm . . .

-Viewed from the side, its cross-section would be its full length.
+Viewed from the side, the lance's cross-section would be its full length.

 Viewed end-on, its cross-section would be almost nothing.